 Medical coding requires the coder to abstract information from the patient record and combine it with their knowledge of reimbursement and coding guidelines to optimize physician payment.
 This coding curriculum will train participants to code for medical offices, clinics, mental health facilities and hospitals.
-Successful completion of this certificate will prepare you to sit for the national Certified Coding Specialist exam.
+Successful completion of this certificate will prepare you to sit for a national coding exam.

-Students must achieve a minimum grade of "C" (73.33) in all courses in order to receive Medical Coding Certificate.
+Students must achieve a minimum grade of "C" (73.33) in all courses in order to receive the Medical Coding Professional Certificate.